eaglesky/CodingPractices/AlgorithmsReview.md

 * [Leetcode] Surrounded Regions.
 (Algorithms and Implementations*).
 For DFS, sometimes we need to add some restrictions to prevent stack overflow.
 Remember BFS implementation to this kind of problems.
 * [Leetcode] Number of Islands.
 (Algorithms*)
 * [Leetcode] Word Search.
 (Algorithm*) When the word is empty, returns true.
 Remember the trick of saving space usage.
+* [Leetcode] Word Search II.
+(Algorithm and Best Implementation*)
+* [Leetcode] Word Ladder I(Algorithms and Implementations*).
+Remember the implementation of Bidirectional BFS? endWord is counted as transformed word, so if it is not in the wordList, we should return 0.
+* [Leetcode] Word Ladder II(Algorithms* and Implementations*).
+Remember the implementation of finding all shortest paths using BFS.
 * [Leetcode] Restore IP Addresses(Implementation**).
 '012' is invalid while '0' is valid.
 * [Leetcode] Combination Sum(Algorithm*).
 * [Leetcode] Combination Sum II(Algorithm*).
 * [Leetcode] Combination Sum III(Algorithm*).
+* [Leetcode] N Queens.
+(Best Algorithm*).

 ## Permutations, Combinations and Subsets.